-The Greater Sydney Commission (GSC) is facilitating a cross-government Strategic Infrastructure and Services Assessment (SISA) to support the Macquarie Park Investigation Area (MPIA) Strategic Masterplan, and growth of the wider Macquarie Park Corridor (MPC).
-This assessment has looked at infrastructure and service proposals at a very strategic level in regards to transport, roads, green infrastructure, education, health, arts and culture, sports facilities and water for the Macquarie Park Corridor which include the Macquarie Park Investigation Area and the two adjacent UAP's of Herring Road and North Ryde.
-The assessment also looks at the timing of when construction will start and when it will be ready for operation.
+The Greater Cities Commission (GCC) has prepared a cross-government Strategic Infrastructure and Services Assessment (SISA) to support the Macquarie Park Strategic Investigation Area (MPSIA) Strategic Master Plan, and growth of the wider Macquarie Park Corridor (MPC).
+This assessment has looked at infrastructure and service proposals at a very strategic level in regards to transport, roads, green infrastructure, education, health, arts and culture, sports facilities and utilities for the Macquarie Park Corridor which include the Macquarie Park Strategic Investigation Area and the two adjacent UAP's of Herring Road and North Ryde.
+The Macquarie Park SISA is provided as a supporting technical report, and outlines specific infrastructure iniatives.